satoru-hara/03_NSW/README.md

 ---

-## The Structural Misalignment HNS Solves
+## HNS Structural Hallucination Taxonomy

 Current AI systems treat language as probabilistic token sequences.
 As a result, they inevitably encounter the following **structural failure modes**: